 That’s exactly why tests are crucial for determining whether the growers used any chemicals for boosting up the growth and potency of weed.
 If you ever watched cannabis documentaries, you probably know that chemicals can severely influence your weed, making it potentially dangerous for consumption.
 Testing the weed for contaminants helps the market get rid of such strains and make sure the consumers get only the best naturally-grown product.

 Apart from chemicals that the growers might intentionally use, tons of contaminants come from poor-quality soil and water.
 Soil and water might contain heavy metals, which is not something you’d want in your system.
-Having your weed tested and then delivered to your local dispensary is the best way to make sure you have a clean and totally safe product.
+Having your weed tested and then delivered to your local dispensary is the best way to make sure you have the finest weed strain names and totally safe products.